micha/resty/README.markdown

 save the data (using `:wq` in vi, as normal) and the resulting data is then PUT or POSTed.
 This is similar to the way `visudo` works, for example.

+      GET /blogs/2 | PUT -V

+This fetches the data and lets you edit it, and then does a PUT on the resource.

 Errors and Output
 =================